makoConstruct/termpose/spec.md

 :escaped = `\\`, `\"`, `\n` (newline), `\r` (other newline), `\t` (tab)

 **:indental** of a line = the :indental is the set of lines with content that are indented beneath the line.
-More formally, it is the lines that appear after the head line that have longer indentation than the head line does, and before the next line with content that has an indentation that is shorter than or equal to the indentation of the head line
+More formally, it is the lines that appear after the head line that have longer :indentation than the head line does, and before the next line with content that has an :indentation that is shorter than or equal to the :indentation of the head line

 ### misc requirements/exceptions

-each indentation must be either prefixed by the :indentation of the previous line, or be the prefix of the indentation of the next line.
-This allows common deviations in indenting without allowing any inconsistent or misleading indentation patterns
+each :indentation must be either prefixed by the :indentation of the previous line, or be the prefix of the :indentation of the next line.
+This permits deviations in indenting style that are common, without allowing any inconsistent or misleading :indentation patterns

-during **:multilinestrings**, the :indentation is set by the first line of the multiline, then remains at that length until the :multilinestring ends (that is, when a line with content and a shorter indentation is encountered.)
+during **:multilinestrings**, the :indentation is set by the first line of the multiline, then remains at that length until the :multilinestring ends (that is, when a line with content and a shorter :indentation is encountered.)

 any item can be **:interrupted** by a :newline.
 Through this, :slists will not always close, :quoteds wont always have an end-quote, and :pairs wont always have their second :item.
 The meaning of :interrupted :items will be explained below